 This model completely changed how I view human behavior and decision making.
 Now I consider these six needs every time I negotiate, teach, coach, sell, or influence other people.

 When you have a practical understanding of this model, your romantic, personal, and professional relationships will dramatically improve.
-Continue reading “Why smart people do dumb stuff: How to find fulfillment and influence others”
+Continue reading “Why Smart People Make Stupid Decisions”

 The dreams are less frequent with time, but they still haunt me.

 This dream is real and the stakes were high.

 Perhaps our dreams are a message—our subconscious trying slap us in the face.